 The term Designing Out Crime has been a discipline within the UK Police Service for over 30 years and the principles behind it have been proven successful time and time again.
 Delegates attending this course should have a background/current role in Crime Prevention, Architecture, Planning or Designing Out Crime.

-During the first classroom-based week of this qualification, delegates will hear from practitioners and learn how to read plans and drawings for new developments.
-In the second week, delegates will have the opportunity to practice during a running scenario before implementing their learning back in their work place.
+Delegates will discuss relevant topics with practitioners and professionals as well as learning how to read plans and drawings for new developments.
+Throughout the second week, delegates will have the opportunity to put their learning into practice in a Designing Out Crime scenario.

-Those who will be involved in a specialist Designing Out Crime role within the Police; related roles such as Local Authority planners, architects and designers.
+Those who will be involved in a specialist Designing Out Crime role within the Police; related roles such as Local Authority planners; architects and designers; security specialists within organisations.